RMAF Special Forces: PASKAU boat capsizing

-Bukit Galla incident
+Mount Galla incident

-RMAF Special Air Service with RMP General Operations Force, the State Forestry Department, the Malaysia Civil Defence Force, the Department of Civil Aviation and the Fire and Rescue Department, were involved on 20 February 1999, in search and rescue operations after a civilian Beechcraft BE-36 aircraft crashed into the slopes of Bukit Galla, Mantin, Negeri Sembilan.
+RMAF Special Air Service with RMP General Operations Force, the State Forestry Department, the Malaysia Civil Defence Force, the Department of Civil Aviation and the Fire and Rescue Department, were involved on 20 February 1999, in search and rescue operations after a civilian Beechcraft BE-36 aircraft crashed into the slopes of Bukit Galla (lit.
+'Galla Hill' or 'Mount Galla'), Mantin, Negeri Sembilan.
+(Note: Western societies do not name lower elevated places as 'Hill'; instead, they refer to such locations as 'Mount'.
+For example, Mont-Saint-Michel in France and Mount Manisty in England are lower, elevated places named "Mount".
+Thus, this place can be known as Mount Galla in English.)
 The pilot and his passenger, Patrick Dutrey and Natalie Marie Chappate, were killed.

-Gunung Gerah incident
+Mount Gerah incident

-On 14 November 1989, Combat Air Rescue Team was involved in rescue operations after a RMAF Sikorsky S-61 'Nuri' helicopter went down on the slopes of Gunung Gerah and Gunung Bilah near the Kelantan-Perak border.
+On 14 November 1989, Combat Air Rescue Team was involved in rescue operations after a RMAF Sikorsky S-61 'Nuri' helicopter went down on the slopes of Mount Gerah and Mount Bilah near the Kelantan-Perak border.
 21 passengers were killed, including 15 policemen from the General Operations Force of the Royal Malaysia Police.

 Notable members

-Despite being the youngest special forces unit in Malaysia, the RMAF Special Forces has produced individuals who have left an indelible mark on history.
+Despite being the youngest special forces unit in the Malaysian Armed Forces, the RMAF Special Forces has produced individuals who have left an indelible mark on history.
 Some of the notable members include: